 - Meet with new and prospective students and parents who are interested in learning more about accessibility services at St. Olaf.

 - Review students’ documentation.

 - Determine appropriate academic accommodations, provide accommodation letters, and communicate with faculty regarding the provision of accommodations.
-As of Fall 2012, all accommodation letters will be delivered to instructors via e-mail from an SAS Specialist.
+All accommodation letters will be delivered to instructors via e-mail from an SAS Specialist.

 - Provide support and advising to students through regular accountability meetings.

 - Help students with time management, organization, study skills, and coping strategies.

 - Assist students with finding and accessing other relevant resources, both on- and off-campus.

 - Provide education on disabilities and accessibility services to students, faculty, and staff.

 - Coordinate all alternate testing arrangements, alternate text requests, and notetaker services.